slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Devote the rest of your life into making progress."
 -- Epictetus [0050]*

+> *"Continuous effort, not strength or intelligence, is the key to unlocking our potential."
+-- Winston Churchill [1874]*

 > *"I don’t have talent, so I just get up earlier."
 -- Henry Rollins [1961]*